 \subsection{Compression procedure}

-In this section, we provide a brief summary of the compression procedure we perform to build sufficient statistics.
-A more detailed description and comparison of compression procedures applied in the context of weak-lensing full-field implicit inference can be found in \cite{lanzieri2024optimalneuralsummarisationfullfield}.
+In this section, we provide a brief summary of the compression procedure we performed to build sufficient statistics.
+A more detailed description and comparison of compression procedures applied in the context of weak-lensing, full-field implicit inference can be found in \cite{lanzieri2024optimalneuralsummarisationfullfield}.

-Based on the benchmark results of \cite{lanzieri2024optimalneuralsummarisationfullfield}, we choose to use the Variational Mutual Information Maximisation (VMIM, \citealp{jeffrey2021likelihood}) neural compression.
+Based on the benchmark results of \cite{lanzieri2024optimalneuralsummarisationfullfield}, we chose to use the variational mutual information maximization (VMIM, \citealp{jeffrey2021likelihood}) neural compression.
 This compression builds summary statistics $t = F_{\varphi}(x)$ by maximizing the mutual information $I(t, \theta)$ between the parameters of interest $\theta$ and the summary statistics $t$.
 More precisely, the mutual information is defined as

 where $H$ denotes the entropy.
-Replacing the summary statistics $t$ by the neural network $F_\varphi$ and the intractable posterior $p(\theta| t)$ by a variational distribution $p_\psi(\theta| t)$ to be optimized jointly with the compressor, we get the following variational lower bound \citep{barber2003information}:
+Replacing the summary statistics $t$ by the neural network $F_\varphi$ and the intractable posterior $p(\theta| t)$ by a variational distribution $p_\psi(\theta| t)$ to be optimized jointly with the compressor, we obtain the following variational lower bound \citep{barber2003information}:

 Hence, by training the neural network $F_{\varphi}$ jointly with a variational distribution (typically a NF) $p_\psi$ under the loss